 - Jetpack: Used by the She-Devils.

 - Kid-Appeal Character: Discussed by the creators.
-When pitching a possible movie adaptation, the studio execs insisted that there be a kid protagonist involved; even though the creators argued that it wouldn't make sense for a child to be employed by Tesladyne, and that Robo himself would theoretically appeal to kids enough as a big friendly robot.
+When pitching a possible movie adaptation, the studio execs insisted that there be a kid protagonist involved; even though the creators argued that it wouldn't make sense for a child to be employed by Tesladyne, and that Robo himself would theoretically appeal to kid viewers enough as a big friendly robot.
 Eventually, they came up with the idea of a kid being swept up in an adventure through their Science Fair project, which was later turned into a FCBD comic.

 - Large Ham: Several examples: